binsec/tutorial-pldi2025/docs/tutorial-basics/intro-symex.md

 ## <Icon icon="fa-solid fa-circle-play" /> Concrete emulation

-Putting aside the *Symbolic* in *Symbolic execution* ends up with straight execution: not the fastest nor the most robust, but enough to play with small machine code, even if it does not match your processor.
+Putting aside the *Symbolic* in *Symbolic execution* ends up with straight (concrete) execution: not the fastest nor the most robust, but enough to play with small machine code, even if it does not match the processor of your computer.

 Here, we can evaluate the computation of the Fibonacci sequence of the eponymous function.
 ```c